App packaging and signing services

 UFT Mobile supports testing both packaged and non-packaged native and hybrid apps.
 This gives you the option of selecting either a packaged app, or the original version, when running a test.

-Whenever the content of an app package is changed, for example when the app is repackaged with record and replay libraries, the app also needs to be re-signed.
+Whenever the content of an app package is changed, for example when the app is repackaged with instrumented UFT Mobile libraries, the app also needs to be re-signed.
 If the app package is not re-signed, you will not be able to install the app on a device.

-To enable automatic packaging and signing of apps by UFT Mobile, the administrator needs to Automatic packaging and signing services.
+To enable users to sign apps when uploading them to UFT Mobile, the administrator needs to set up Automatic signing services.

 When working with many devices and workspaces, you may need to use different signing services for your devices.
 For example, in iOS environments you can only sign up to 100 devices with a single certificate.
 In addition, you may need to provide a solution for one group without having to rely on the certificate from another group.

-Note that the Agents are always signed with the primary packaging service.
-For details on how to distribute the signed Agents, see View and manage connectors .
+Note that the Agents are always signed with the primary service.
+For details on how to distribute the signed Agents, see View and manage connectors.

 To test an iOS app with UFT Mobile, you may need to re-sign your app.
-This section explains when you need to re-sign your app.
+This section explains when you need to re-sign an iOS app.